Deciding whether to invest or pay off debts can be challenging.

 Unlike short-term debts, mortgages are long-term commitments that have been priced to be paid off over the full term.

-Also, by waiting until the mortgage has been repaid before you start investing, you‘ll be limiting your time in the investment market.
-And one of the strengths of investing over the long term is it gives your money time to potentially grow.
+Also, delaying investing until your mortgage is repaid may limit your time in the investment market.
+And one of the strengths of investing over the long term is that it gives your money a chance to potentially grow.

 If your mortgage won’t let you make overpayments or limits them to 10% a year, it could make sense to put any extra money into an investment.
 That way, you’d be building up a separate pot of money, alongside the value in your property, to help improve your financial future.

-Keep in mind – investing comes with risk, and there’s a chance you may get back less than you put in.
+Keep in mind – investing comes with risk, and you could get back less than you put in.